 The Way of the Dragon – Qingyang Taoist Temple Chengdu

-All the pictures of Buddhist and Taoist locations references were taken by myself.
+I took all the pictures of Buddhist and Taoist locations references.
 References to In the footsteps of Bodhisattvas are from a book by that title by Phakchok Kinpoche.
 Content is to aid in our efforts of mindfulness and meditation and living a more joyous and complete existence.
 The only requirement is proceeding with an open mind.

 In the footsteps of Bodhisattvas – Going Forward